Plymouth Rock Chicken: An American Favorite

 The bantam Barred Rocks were recognized in 1940.
 The Blue, Buff, Columbian, Partridge, and Silver Penciled bantam chickens in 1960 and the Black variation was only added to the list in 1990.

 Over time, other non-standard varieties popped up and disappeared.
 Examples include Rose and Pea combed Plymouth Rocks and Golden Barred Plymouth Rocks.

-The Plymouth Rock is a popular dual-purpose breed that is an excellent egg layer.
-Although less interesting for the poultry industry these days, the Plymouth Rock is hard to beat for backyard poultry breeders.
+The Plymouth Rock is a popular dual-purpose breed and an excellent egg layer.
+Although less interesting for the poultry industry these days, Plymouth Rock is hard for backyard poultry breeders to beat.
 The chickens are docile, calm, and child-friendly.
-The roosters are almost always good natured.
-The Barred Plymouth Rock is the most popular variation, but there exist others, as well as bantams.
+The roosters are almost always good-natured.
+The Barred Plymouth Rock is the most popular variation, but others and bantams exist.

 If you want to learn more about chicken breeds, check out our ‘Chicken Breeds Page‘ to see every specific breed we address.
 Or go to our listicle breed summary on ‘The Classroom‘, or, if you’re unsure where to start, browse our ‘Chicken Breeds: Ultimate Beginners Guide‘.